ZakSN/m2cpu/doc/m2cpu_ISA.md

 	 	LDH <from somewhere> #load the lo byte
 	  	.
 		BZS #branch
-		LDPC GH #load the PC with the escape address (jump)
+		JMP #load the PC with the escape address
 		<continue on>
 		.
 - States: